Security Rules

 Can different permissions be set for different users?

-- Confirm user login status:
+- Confirm the user login status:

-- Use the client SDK to check whether the user is logged in
+-Use client SDK to check whether the user is logged in

-- For functions requiring
+-For functions requiring